American Red Cross looking for 200 volunteers from the Central Valley

 “We know we’re asking for a large number and it’s a big goal, but any progress we make towards that 200 volunteer goal is going to be able to help someone else’s life.”

-American Red Cross currently has around two thousand active volunteers in the central valley.
+American Red Cross currently has around 2,000 active volunteers in the Central Valley.
 Volunteer for the Red Cross in the Central Valley, Cindy Huge, who’s been volunteering for almost eight years now, shares how she got started.

 “My friend said, you just can’t sit at home and drink coffee and talk about nothing, so please use all your skills and so I went to a Red Cross meeting for volunteers and found out all the wonderful things they do.”